WUBIN10086/tc_connection_code/README.md

 Throughput control code is written by Shell, here this code is for calc. best connection assign

+## Target of this code

+This code aim to find the best assignments while using Dual interfaces, it means that the output of this code is the best connection plan, which have better fairness and higher total throughput.

 ## To Do

-改进位置图，设计网页前端完成AP和Host的坐标

-加入墙面的影响
++ nothing....

 ## Code List

-+ throughput estimation model
+The throughput estimation model basic code is in Path://main/src/

-+ throughput reduce model -> concurrent_calc.py
++ throughput drop model -> concurrent_calc.py
-+ Host and AP position -> coordinates.csv
++ connection decision code -> Calc_Plan.py
++ target fairness throughput calculation -> fairness_calc.py
-+ Throughput estimation model parameters -> parameters.txt
++ fairness index calculation -> fairness_index.py
-+ connection decision code -> main.py
++ throughput estimation mode -> throughput_estimation.py
-+ To be update

 ## Descriptions